 In April 2006, five subsidiaries entered into a \$210 million secured term loan facility with a syndicate of banks.
 The proceeds of the facility were used to partly fund the acquisition of five newbuilding container vessels.
 The loan agreement was amended and restated in April 2012 in connection with the termination of the original charters of the vessels to Horizon Lines, LLC.
-The facility is non-recourse to Ship Finance International Limited, as the holding company does not guarantee this debt.
-However, as part of the amended agreement, Ship Finance International Limited now indirectly guarantees that revenues received by the vessel-owning subsidiaries over the remaining term of the loan will achieve certain minimum levels for each vessel, limited to \$25 million in aggregate.
-At December 31, 2013, the outstanding amount under this facility was \$175 million, and the guarantee from Ship Finance International Limited had been reduced to \$18 million in aggregate.
-The facility bears interest at LIBOR plus a margin, has a term of 12 years from original drawdown and is secured by the subsidiaries' assets.
+The facility bore interest at LIBOR plus a margin, had a term of 12 years from original drawdown and was secured by the subsidiaries' assets.
+The facility was non-recourse to Ship Finance International Limited, as the holding company did not guarantee this debt.
+However, as part of the amended agreement, Ship Finance International Limited indirectly guaranteed that revenues received by the vessel-owning subsidiaries over the remaining term of the loan would achieve certain minimum levels for each vessel, limited to \$25 million in aggregate.
+At December 31, 2014, the outstanding amount under this facility was \$171 million, and the performance guarantee had been reduced to \$3 million in aggregate.
+In January 2015, the performance guarantee became exhausted and in February 2015, we reached an agreement with the financing parties whereby the five vessels were transferred to unrelated third parties and we ceased to have any further commitments under this facility.